LowKey88/SAJElekeeper/README.md

 ## Prerequisites

-Before installing this integration, you need to obtain SAJ Developer API credentials:
+Before installing this integration, you need to obtain SAJ Developer API credentials and device information:

+### 1. Getting API Credentials

 1. **Register as a Developer on the SAJ Elekeeper Platform:**
-   - Log in to the Elekeeper web portal
+   - Log in to the [Elekeeper web portal](https://intl-developer.saj-electric.com)
    - Find the developers function on the top of the portal
    - Choose "Autonomous Account"
    - Complete the developer registration form
    - Wait for SAJ to process your application

 2. **Obtain Your API Credentials:**
-   - After approval, you'll receive:
+   - After approval, navigate to the developer console
+   - Go to "App Configuration" in the settings menu
+   - You'll receive:
      - App ID
      - App Secret
+   - Keep these credentials handy for the integration setup

 3. **Authorize Resources:**
    - Set up which plants/devices you want to monitor
    - Follow the authorization process in the developer section

+### 2. Getting Device Information

+You'll need the following information about your devices:
+   - **Device Serial Number (SN)**: This can be found in the Elekeeper console under "View Authorized Devices"
+   - **Plant ID**: This is associated with your plant in the Elekeeper platform
+   - **Device Type**: Select whether the device is a solar inverter or battery system

 For detailed instructions on this process, refer to the SAJ Elekeeper API Documentation at the [SAJ International Developer Portal](https://intl-developer.saj-electric.com).
 The portal provides: